When developing IT products, is rapid development always the most important value?

 ❌ Limitations of the Sprint Method

-1️⃣ The short goal cycle method is not suitable for long-term improvements
+1️⃣ Short goal cycle is not suitable for long-term improvement

-2️⃣ Focus on feature-based changes, making it difficult to consider the big picture for improvement
+2️⃣ Focus on functional changes, making it difficult to consider improvements with a big picture

 3️⃣ Difficulty in maintaining a consistent improvement flow due to gaps between sprints